This, unlike the previous entries is being written retrospectively, so there will be missing screenshots and things.

 After that, I mostly finished implementing the Flow layout algorithm, with the caveat that I don't know how to handle max sizes on elements without them being too large or small.
 So I just gave up and used the screen's size as the maximum size.

-Ditching the scale
+Ditching the scale property and GLOBAL_SCALAR

 Then came the big thing.
 Up until this point I was using a scalar for